 The HDSL provides construction and/or bridge financing, that either partially or fully converts to term financing.
 This loan generally has below market interest rates and more flexible terms which are made available in exchange for public benefits and to increase project feasibility.
 The HDSL is designed to work in conjunction with other public and private financing sources when projects will predictably generate sufficient cash flow (after payment of operating expenses, required reserve contributions and required senior debt service) to allow regular periodic payments on the HDSL.

 The following summary outlines the general product characteristics available to Project Sponsors within the construction, bridge and permanent loan period.
 A more detailed description of loan terms, specific to the HDSL, is outlined in the Product Specific Guidelines section below.
-In addition, all HDSL loans are subject to the general guidelines for Direct Financial Assistance Products.

-Term: Maximum of 18 months
+Term: Maximum of up to 24 months

-Repayment: Deferred payment until end of construction period, interest accrues
+Repayment: Deferred payment until end of construction period, interest accrues.

 Other Terms: See Permanent Loan Period

-Permanent Loan Period:
+Permanent Loan Period